kaspar030/RIOT/examples/suit_update/README.md

     INFO # Sequence handler error
     ....

-Once manifest validation finishes it will fetch the image and start flashing.
+Once the manifest validation is complete, the application fetches the image and starts flashing.
-It will take some time to fetch and write to flash, you will a series of messages like:
+This step takes some time to fetch and write to flash, a series of messages like the following are printed to the terminal:

     ....
     riotboot_flashwrite: processing bytes 1344-1407